 Beak trimming is carried out at various ages depending on the preference of the farm manager.
 The most common ages for birds to be beak-trimmed are:

-It is most commonly done with a hot blade, generally using a hot blade beak trimming machine with an electrically heated blade.
+It is most commonly done using a hot blade beak trimming machine with an electrically heated blade.
 An infrared beak trimming method is also in use, particularly for beak trimming of day-olds in the hatchery.
 It uses a non-contact, high intensity, infrared energy source to treat the beak tissue.
 Initially the beak surface remains intact but after a few weeks the sharp hook of the beak erodes.
-Experiments have also been conducted using lasers for beak trimming but lasers are not used for beak trimming on farms.
+Experiments have also been conducted using lasers for beak trimming, however this technology is not used for beak trimming on farms.

 |Hot blade beak trimming||Infrared beak treatment|

 |Biosecurity||Beak trimmers move from farm to farm-potential biosecurity issues with personal hygiene and equipment cleanliness.||Equipment located in clean hatchery.
 Staff maintain high levels of biosecurity.|